vanessacor/my-site/content/experiments/photo-gallery.md

 ---

-I wanted to create another static web-page where I would be able to apply my new CSS skills, namely, responsive web-design and mobile first approach.
+I wanted to create another web page where I would be able to apply my new CSS skills, namely, responsive web-design and mobile first approach.

 I decided that a photo galery of my instagram photos would be a good project.